5100 Software Licensing Compliance

-The primary responsibility for maintenance and administration of this policy rests with the vice president of information resources.
-IR is responsible for drafting any updates and changes to the policies and procedures, with input from the technology advisory committee and the campus copyright officer.
+The primary responsibility for maintenance and administration of this policy rests with the vice president of information technology services.
+ITS is responsible for drafting any updates and changes to the policies and procedures, with input from the technology advisory committee and the campus copyright officer.
 After appropriate campus review and final approval by the college president, IR will publish the new or revised policy to the campus, providing a brief description of the policy and its implications for employees and other affected individuals or groups.

 - Technology Advisory Committee (TAC)